Hanley Ramírez: Professional career

-Boston Red Sox
+Minor leagues

 Ramírez signed with the Boston Red Sox as an international free agent in July 2000, at age 16.
 He played in the Dominican Summer League for the DSL Red Sox in 2001.
 In 2002, with the GCL Red Sox he hit .340 and was selected as a Gulf Coast League and Rookie League All-Star.
 He also batted .371 in 22 games with the Class A Short Season Lowell Spinners that year.

 Ramírez spent 2003 with the Class A Augusta GreenJackets, batting .275 in 111 games.
 In 2004, he split time across the GCL Red Sox (batting .400 in 6 games), the Class A-Advanced Sarasota Red Sox (.310 in 62 games), and the Double-A Portland Sea Dogs (.310 in 32 games).
 Ramírez was rated by Baseball America as the number ten prospect in baseball prior to the 2005 season, and with the Sea Dogs that year he was selected as an Eastern League All-Star while hitting .271 in 122 games.

+Boston Red Sox (2005)

 Ramírez made his MLB debut on September 20, 2005, against the Tampa Bay Devil Rays, entering the game as a defensive replacement in the bottom of the seventh inning and then striking out in his first at bat in the top of the eighth inning against Tim Corcoran.
-Ramírez appeared in only one other game that season, striking out again in one at bat.
+Ramírez appeared in only one other game that season, striking out again in one at-bat.

-Florida/Miami Marlins
+Florida / Miami Marlins (2006–2012)

 2006 season

 After the 2005 season, the Red Sox traded Ramírez, along with Aníbal Sánchez, Jesús Delgado, and Harvey García, to the Florida Marlins in exchange for Josh Beckett, Mike Lowell, and Guillermo Mota.
 During spring training, Ramírez was impressive enough to earn the starting shortstop job over Robert Andino.
 On April 3, he recorded his first Major League hit in his first at-bat of the season, a single to center field off of Houston Astros pitcher Roy Oswalt.
 On April 18, he led off the game with his first Major League home run off of Eric Milton of the Cincinnati Reds.
 He hit his second home run in the seventh inning of that game against reliever Mike Burns.

 Ramírez led all MLB rookies with 185 hits, 119 runs, 11 triples and 51 stolen bases.
 He hit seven leadoff home runs, the most in team history for a season and a career.
 Ramírez's 46 doubles in the 2006 season is the all-time NL record for a shortstop aged 22 or younger.
 He was the first NL rookie to post at least 110 runs and at least 50 stolen bases.
 He became just the fifth big-league player since 1900 to hit at least 45 doubles and steal at least 50 bases, joining Ty Cobb, Tris Speaker, Craig Biggio, and Lou Brock.
 He finished the season as the NL Rookie of the Year Award named by the Baseball Writers' Association of America.